482 Visa Documents Checklist: What to Prepare Before You Lodge

 Passport

 A colour scan of the full photo/biodata page, plus any pages with visas if you have lived or worked in other countries.
 The scan must be legible and not cropped.
-If your passport has less than six months validity, renew it before lodging — some countries require a valid passport with sufficient remaining validity.
+Provide a valid passport or other travel document and check the Department's current requirements rather than assuming it must remain valid for the entire visa duration.

 Birth Certificate